 We are the Immigration Advice Service

-If you need to hire the services of an immigration lawyer in the Republic of Ireland, the Immigration Advice Service is here to help.
+If you need to hire the services of an immigration consultant in the Republic of Ireland, the Immigration Advice Service is here to help.

-The IAS is a team of immigration law experts with offices in Ireland and throughout the United Kingdom.
-With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration law firms in the whole of Ireland and the UK.
+The IAS is an immigration firm that comprises consultants and law experts with offices in Ireland and throughout the United Kingdom.
+With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration firms in the whole of Ireland and the UK.

 The IAS can provide tailored, expert guidance and advice on any immigration issue you might be facing, regardless of its complexity.
 We can help with all forms of Irish immigration applications, including for employment, studying and citizenship, as well as for family members of an Irish resident.

-Through hiring one of our highly skilled Irish immigration lawyers, you can rest assured that you will be dealing with an eminent immigration firm.
+By hiring one of our highly skilled Irish immigration consultants, you can rest assured that you will be dealing with an eminent immigration firm.
 Our immigration consultants in Ireland are highly qualified in all areas of immigration law, just like an immigration lawyer.
 We will work with you to thoroughly assess your situation, and help you to decide the most appropriate course of action to take to achieve your desired result.

-What do IAS immigration lawyers in Ireland do?
+What do IAS immigration experts in Ireland do?

 Our professional and friendly team in Ireland can provide support on any Irish immigration services, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.

-We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering legal advice, and providing exceptional service.
+We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering support, advice, and providing exceptional service.

-As well as our standard immigration law services, the IAS also offer full support for asylum seekers and for those who might be facing deportation from Ireland.
+As well as our standard immigration services, the IAS also offer full support for asylum seekers and for those who might be facing deportation from Ireland.